lue-bird/elm-review-mini/README.md

-> Status: unpublished, a few helpers still missing
+> Status: package and common reviews unpublished, a few helpers still missing

-elm-review-mini scans your [elm](https://elm-lang.org/) project to enforce conventions using reviews written in elm and [published as packages](https://dark.elm.dmy.fr/?q=elm-review-mini-).
+Scan your [elm](https://elm-lang.org/) project to enforce conventions using reviews written in elm and [published as packages](https://dark.elm.dmy.fr/?q=elm-review-mini-).

-While heavily inspired by [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/), it has a much simpler API, much lighter internals (see also [the feeling section](#feelings)) but also almost no published reviews so far.
+While heavily inspired by [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/) it comes with a much simpler API and much lighter internals (see also [the feeling section](#feelings)).

 Use it in your project by adding this starter config with the CLI set up
 ```bash
 curl -L https://github.com/lue-bird/elm-review-mini-cli-starter/tarball/master review-mini | tar xz
 ```
-The created `review-mini/` is a self-contained elm application which means you can add new reviews with `elm install` just like any other elm project dependency.
-Then add the review in your `review-mini/src/ReviewConfiguration.elm`:
+The created `review-mini/` is an elm application like any other where you can add new reviews with `elm install`, then add them in your `review-mini/src/ReviewConfiguration.elm`:

 ```elm
 module ReviewConfiguration exposing (configuration)